 - First responders face many hazards when working with vehicles that have been submerged in water, particularly with hybrid or electrical vehicles.
 The Submerged Hybrid/Electrical Vehicle Bulletin from NFPA breaks down the safety issues to help keep first responders safe when working in flooded areas.

 - A free toolkit is also available for first responders, which provides the information and resources needed to help local residents prepare ahead of weather events.

 For electrical professionals:

-For healthcare providers:
+For health care providers:

 For the public:

-- A fact sheet and related information provides residents and businesses with easy wildfire risk reduction steps they can do around their homes and buildings to make them safer from wildfire and blowing embers.
+- A fact sheet and related information provide residents and businesses with easy wildfire risk reduction steps they can do around their homes and buildings to make them safer from wildfire and blowing embers.